-Results from a study at the University of Chicago revealed the average human ear can distinguish 1,378 noticeable differences’ in tone.
-By comparison we can distinguish 150 hues of color.
-Using this scale, hearing is almost 100 times more sensitive than our eyesight.
+Results from a study at the University of Chicago revealed the average human ear can distinguish 1,378 noticeable differences in tone.
+By comparison, we can distinguish only 150 hues of color.
+Based on this scale, hearing is almost 100x more sensitive than our eyesight.
 Their research also showed that how you say something is five times more important than what you say.
+Thus, the importance of voice inflection is demonstrated.

-- Upward Inflection – This is when there is a change in pitch from a lower to a higher note specifically in a vowel.
+Upward Inflection is a change in pitch from a lower to a higher note specifically in a vowel.
 Most often, this change in pitch indicates questioning, insincerity, surprise or suspense.
 So don’t use it when you’re stating facts or closing a deal.

-- Downward Inflection – This is when there is a change in pitch going from a higher to a lower note again specifically within the vowel.
-A downward inflection at the end of a sentence makes it more powerful and tells the prospect your confident in your own message.
+Downward Inflection is a change in pitch going from a higher to a lower note again specifically within the vowel.
+A downward inflection at the end of a sentence makes it more powerful and tells the prospect you’re confident with your message.
 Most often, this change in pitch indicates confidence, finality, power and certainty.
 This is the inflection you want to use when stating facts, closing a sale and setting an appointment.
 This particular voice inflection is one of the hardest to master, lowering your voice takes practice and intent.

-- Speed Kills – Talking fast tells your prospect you know you’ll probably be interrupted before you finish OR what you’re about to say isn’t that important, you just need to finish your statement and move on
+Speed Kills: Talking fast tells your prospect one of two things.
+Either A) you know you’ll probably be interrupted before you finish, or B) what you’re about to say isn’t that important, you just need to finish your statement and move on.
+Each of these messages are negative and will hurt your sales presentation.

-- Slow Down – Slowing your speech pattern tells your prospect you want them to listen carefully to what your about to say.
+Slow Down: Slowing your speech pattern tells your prospect you want them to listen carefully to what you’re about to say.

-- Changes in Volume – In most cases raising the volume of your voice does not indicate you’re excited or confident.
-It typically says you’re not having a good day.
+Changes in Volume: In most cases, raising the volume of your voice doesn’t indicate you’re excited or confident.
+It actually typically says you’re not having a good day.

-The minute you pick up the phone, your tone of voice and the words you use become the entire story.
+The minute you pick up the phone, your tone of voice and your words become the entire story.
 In fact, almost the entire message you project over the phone is communicated through your tone.
 You can enhance the effects of voice inflection.
-Below are a few ways to get better.
+Below are a few ways to get better:

 Tips to improve your inflection

-- You’ve probably heard about the trick to place a mirror in front of you while you’re on the phone.
+- Practice in the mirror – You’ve probably heard about the trick of placing a mirror in front of you while you’re on the phone.
 The reason it works is not psychological but rather physiological.
 When you smile, the soft palate at the back of your mouth raises and makes the sound waves more fluid

-- Voice inflection can be greatly increased by learning to take long, slow, deep breaths.
-Most people become shallow breathers when they’re under pressure.
-The more pressure or stress you feel the shallower and quicker your breathing will be.
-When this breathing pattern happens, your vocal cords tend to tighten, making your voice go up and sound strained
+- Learn to take slow, deep breaths (without sounding like Darth Vader) – Most people become shallow breathers when they’re under pressure.
+The more pressure or stress you feel, the shallower and quicker your breathing will be.
+When this breathing pattern happens, your vocal cords tend to tighten, making your voice go up and sound strained.